-For a brief introduction to the relationships between nodes, node groups, replicas, and partitions in NDB Cluster, see Section 3.2, “NDB Cluster Nodes, Node Groups, Replicas, and Partitions”.
+For a brief introduction to the relationships between nodes, node groups, fragment replicas, and partitions in NDB Cluster, see Section 3.2, “NDB Cluster Nodes, Node Groups, Fragment Replicas, and Partitions”.

 Configuration of a cluster involves configuring each individual node in the cluster and setting up individual communication links between nodes.
 NDB Cluster is currently designed with the intention that data nodes are homogeneous in terms of processor power, memory space, and bandwidth.
 In addition, to provide a single point of configuration, all configuration data for the cluster as a whole is located in one configuration file.